 Employees will be asked to respect distancing rule.
 Work from home (for those who can do their jobs from home), tele-conferencing or video-conferencing will continue for the foreseeable future.

-The country will impose or recommend wearing a mask in public places and office spaces.
+The country will impose or recommend wearing a mask and a face shield in public places and office spaces.
 Wearing gloves should be normal from now on.

 Many will opt to walk, use scooters, bicycles or even cars instead of public transport for work or short travels.

-Here are the crafted simple guidelines for the public on how to adjust to “new normal” practices as we anticipate the GCQ to be announce after the ECQ.
+Below are the infographics about the essential guidelines for the public on how to adjust to “new normal” practices as we go through our daily routine.

 Naughton, J. (2020, April 18).
 Retrieve May 3, 2020, from The Guardian: https://www.theguardian.com/commentisfree/2020/apr/18/when-covid-19-has-done-with-us-what-will-be-the-new-normal